Experience That Lasts A Lifetime.

 WellSpan York Hospital's Internal Medicine Residency program provides an outstanding educational environment for young physicians choosing a career in Internal Medicine.

-Our program features a broad, clinically based curriculum and provides a diverse range of clinical learning experiences.
+Our program is fully accredited by the ACGME (Accreditation Council for Graduate Medical Education) and features a broad, clinically based curriculum and provides a diverse range of clinical learning experiences.
 It provides a supportive, yet intellectually demanding environment which encourages each resident to develop the professional ability, attitude and educational base required to excel in the clinical practice of Internal Medicine.

 All residents are dealt with as junior colleagues.
 Because we strive to help each resident realize his or her maximum professional potential, special emphasis is placed on their individual development.